-Test Website for SEO: Free Audit Checklist for 2026
+Test Your Website for SEO , Free Checklist (2026)

-Test your website for SEO with a step-by-step checklist.
-Covers technical SEO, content, links, and a simple SEO rating framework.
+Run a complete SEO test on your website with this free checklist.
+Covers technical SEO, content quality, links, and a simple scoring framework.

 If you want to test website for SEO, you need a checklist that covers technical health, content quality, and authority.
 This guide gives you a clear way to run an SEO rating for a website without getting lost in tools.